QualiSystems/cloudshell-help/docs/devguide/develop-custom-cloud-provider-shells/app-deployment.md

 None.

 Unlike other methods that update data using the result, *remote\_refresh\_ip* updates the deployed App resource with the IP by calling *cloudshell-automation-api*.
-However, if you implemented a return output, make sure to convert the *remote\_refresh\_ip* object to a string and pass the value to the “IP” attribute on the deployed App.
+However, if you implemented a return output, make sure to convert the *remote\_refresh\_ip* object to a string and pass the value to the "IP” attribute on the deployed App.

 ### Error handling